MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/CustomDimensionMetadata.md

 ms.author: cdmditeam
 ---

-# Custom dimension metadata in CloudforSustainabilitySharedDataModel(CustomDimensionMetadata)
+# Custom dimension metadata in Cloud for Sustainability shared data model(CustomDimensionMetadata)

 Table holding information about all the custom dimensions available in Microsoft Sustainability Manager